ChegTech logo

 The brief

-Why Medical Website Design is different.
+Why Medical sites are different.

 Medical practice websites are bounded by HIPAA in ways that change the design brief from the contact form up.
-Standard contact forms cannot accept Protected Health Information — no symptoms in free-text fields, no medication histories, no PHI of any kind — and most templated medical sites either ignore this and create real liability or restrict the contact form so heavily that it doesn't convert.
+Standard contact forms cannot accept Protected Health Information (no symptoms in free-text fields, no medication histories, no PHI of any kind) and most templated medical sites either ignore this and create real liability or restrict the contact form so heavily that it doesn't convert.
 The right balance is a triage-style intake (name, phone, reason for visit at a category level) that hands off to a HIPAA-compliant booking or call flow.
 Beyond HIPAA, the conversion drivers are credentialing (board certifications, fellowships, hospital affiliations), insurance acceptance lists that match the prospect's plan, and online booking integration that handles new vs returning patients distinctly.

-Sources: HHS — HIPAA Privacy Rule overview
+Sources: HHS, HIPAA Privacy Rule overview

 A calm modern medical clinic waiting area with neutral seating and a potted plant

-What we build
+What I build

-• HIPAA-aware contact form architecture
+HIPAA-aware contact form architecture

 Intake captures non-PHI fields only (name, phone, general reason category) with explicit "do not include health details" guidance.
 Real triage happens through HIPAA-compliant booking or phone call.

-• Provider profile pages with credentialing
+Provider profile pages with credentialing

-Each provider gets a real page — credentials, fellowships, hospital affiliations, areas of focus, schema-marked-up so AI Overview surfaces them on "best [specialty] in [city]" queries.
+Each provider gets a real page, credentials, fellowships, hospital affiliations, areas of focus, schema-marked-up so AI Overview surfaces them on "best [specialty] in [city]" queries.

-• Insurance acceptance, current and searchable
+Insurance acceptance, current and searchable

 Insurance plan list visible on every relevant page and kept current.
 Prospects pre-filter on insurance before they call; missing or stale insurance info costs leads silently.

-• Online booking integration
+Online booking integration

-Integration with Zocdoc, Doctible, NexHealth, or your EHR's patient portal — distinct flows for new-patient registration vs returning-patient appointment booking.
+Integration with Zocdoc, Doctible, NexHealth, or your EHR's patient portal, distinct flows for new-patient registration vs returning-patient appointment booking.

-• Condition-specific landing pages
+Condition-specific landing pages

 For practices with sub-specialties (sports medicine, cardiology subspecialty, integrative medicine), condition-specific pages outrank generic practice pages on the queries that actually drive scheduling.